 They Get Their Steps In

-The American Heart Association recommends getting in 150 minutes of moderately intense exercise (or 75 minutes of vigorous exercise) every week to keep your ticker going strong—a number that can seem impossible with the demands of work and family life.
+The American Heart Association recommends getting in 75 minutes of moderately intense exercise every week to keep your ticker going strong—a number that can seem impossible with the demands of work and family life.

 The solution?
 Work your workout into your everyday life, like Roger Blumenthal, MD, a cardiologist at Johns Hopkins Medicine.